 Why is Health IT Important?

 In a complex system like our regional Health Information Exchange, interoperability is key.
-We want our healthcare providers to be able to communicate effectively and share information so they can coordinate the best care possible for North Country patients.
+We want our healthcare providers to be able to communicate effectively and share information so they can coordinate the best possible care for North Country patients.

-This technology aggregates patient health information from a variety of sources - such as EHRs, insurance claims, and others - and analyzes it to track and improve clinical outcomes while lowering costs.
-This endeavor supports our region's participation in value-based payment contracting, and current and future practice transformation incentive programs.
+Determined to stay at the forefront of Health IT, FDRHPO and its partner NCI uses technology to aggregate patient health information from a variety of sources - such as EHRs, insurance claims, and others - and analyze it to track and improve clinical outcomes while lowering costs.
+This endeavor supports our region's participation in value-based payment contracting and current and future practice transformation incentive programs.